corbtastik/yolo/README.md

 * Add eye candy to image modal close button
 * Organize javascript code, remove from scripts.html, link javascript source into scripts.html
 * Implement pill tags that can be added to page
+* Scrub and implement consistent size and dimension units.
+* Test responsiveness, collapsing and stacking.

 ### Mid-term